Engee documentation

 Yes

-# Polar pattern angles (deg) — angle values for the polar directional pattern of the acoustic element
+# Polar pattern angles (deg) — angle values for the polar radiation pattern of an acoustic element

 Vector / matrix of real numbers